leon3s/socknet/README.md

 # WSOCK

-WSock is a websocket library base on socket.io\n for precreate websocket event with argument validation hook (before and after) and session validation
+WSock is a websocket library based on socket.io

+## What's in the box ?
+WSock give you:
+- Clean and secure event configuration with arguments validation
+- Creation of private event that require session
+- Manage multiples namespaces

 ## Installation
 ```sh